Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Iceland Blue Lagoon Pricing

-The Blue Lagoon doesn’t make it easy to find out how much they charge.
-They don’t have a list of prices; you can only see the prices on specific days, five to six months in advance.
+The Blue Lagoon has overhauled their website and made it easier to see how much they charge.
+I’m glad to see that development!
 Adult tickets are sold to those who are age 14 and older.

 Tickets are sold in tiers: Comfort, Premium, and Retreat Spa.
 Comfort and Premium just vary in terms of amenities, but the much more expensive Retreat Spa tier gives you access to a private spa and private area of the Blue Lagoon Iceland.

-Comfort tickets at the Blue Lagoon cost 76 EUR to 86 EUR ($84-94), depending on the time of year.
-Comfort tickets include entrance to the Blue Lagoon, silica mud mask, use of towel, and a drink of your choice free of charge.
+Comfort tickets at the Blue Lagoon cost 6,990 ISK ($5 USD).
+Comfort tickets include entrance to the Blue Lagoon, silica mud mask, use of towel (you can also bring your own towel), and a drink of your choice free of charge.

-Premium tickets at the Blue Lagoon cost 98 EUR to 107 ($108-118), depending on the time of year.
-Premium tickets include entrance to the Blue Lagoon, silica mud mask, use of towel, first free drink of your choice, second mask of your choice, dining reservation (optional), and sparkling wine with your dining reservation.
+Premium tickets at the Blue Lagoon cost 8,990 ISK ($70 USD).
+The premium package includes entrance to the Blue Lagoon, silica mud mask, use of towel, first free drink of your choice, second face mask of your choice, dining reservation (optional), and sparkling wine with your dining reservation.

-Retreat Spa tickets at the Blue Lagoon cost 565 EUR ($621).
+Retreat Spa tickets at the Blue Lagoon cost 59,000 ISK ($428).
 Retreat spa tickets include entrance to the Blue Lagoon, access to the private Retreat Spa (four hours), access to a private changing room, The Blue Lagoon Ritual, Retreat Lagoon, skin care amenities, access to the Spa Restaurant, and first free drink of your choice.
+The Retreat Spa has floor to ceiling windows and is a luxurious experience.

 Which tier is best at the Iceland Blue Lagoon?
 Personally, I think that Comfort is more than fine — there’s no real point to Premium.
 But if you want to go all out and have the cash to spend, go ahead and do the Retreat Spa.